codenotary/codenotary.io/pages/blog/opvizor-performance-analyzer-for-vsan.md

 At a VMUG a couple of months ago I bumped into my old friend Dennis Zimmer.
 Dennis told me that he was working on something cool for vSAN but couldn’t reveal what it was just yet.
 Last week I had a call with Dennis about what that thing was.
 Dennis is the CEO for [Opvizor](https://www.opvizor.com/), and some of you may recall the different tooling that Opvizor has produced over the years, of which the Health Analyzer was probably the most famous one back then.
 I’ve used it in the past on various occasions and I had various customers using it.
 During the briefing, Dennis explained to me that Opvizor started focussing on performance monitoring and analytics a while ago as the health analyzer market was overly crowded and had the issue that is was a one-off business (checks once in a while instead of daily use).
 On top of that, many products now come with some form of health analysis included.
 (See vSAN for instance.)
 I have to agree with Dennis, so this pivot towards Performance Monitoring makes much sense to me.

 Dennis explained to me how they are seeing more and more customer demand for vSAN performance monitoring especially combined with VMware ESXi, VM and App data.
 Although vCenter has various metrics, and there’s VROps, he told me that Opvizor has many customers who need more than vCenter or vROPS standard has to offer today and don’t own VROps advanced.
-This is where Opvizor Performance Analyzer comes in to play and that is why [today Opvizor announced they are including vSAN specific dashboards](https://www.opvizor.com/new-vmware-vsan-monitoring-and-performance-troubleshooting-extension).
+This is where CNIL Metrics and Logs comes in to play and that is why [today Opvizor announced they are including vSAN specific dashboards](https://www.opvizor.com/new-vmware-vsan-monitoring-and-performance-troubleshooting-extension).
 Now, this isn’t just for vSAN of course.
-Opvizor Performance Analyzer includes not just vSAN but also vSphere and various other parts of the stack.
+CNIL Metrics and Logs includes not just vSAN but also vSphere and various other parts of the stack.
 When talking with Dennis one thing became clear, Opvizor is taking a different approach than most other solutions.
 Where most focus on simplifying, hiding, and aggregating, the focus for Opvizor is on providing as much relevant detail as possible to fulfill the needs of beginner and professional.

 So how does it work?
 Opvizor provides a virtual appliance.
 You simply deploy it in your environment and connect it to vCenter and you are ready to go.
 The appliance collects data every 5 minutes (but 20 seconds intervals of these 5 minutes) and has a retention of up to 5 years.
 As I said, the focus is on infrastructure statistics and performance analytics and as such Opvizor delivers all the data you ever need.